What is Apple’s Emergency SOS satellite feature?

 What’s the catch?

-Apple’s SMS replacement service can only send small amounts of data at a time, as it’s an awful lot harder to transmit data to satellites.
+The service can only send small amounts of data at a time, as it’s an awful lot harder to transmit data to satellites.
 So, you’ll find that there’s a limited character count for messages.
 This is why you’re presented with a questionnaire at first – to try and send all necessary information as efficiently as possible.
 If you do need to shoot over further details, try to be brief.

-Helpfully, you can also share your Medical ID with emergency services, and your location with both emergency services and emergency contacts.
+Helpfully you can also share your Medical ID with emergency services, and your location with both emergency services and emergency contacts.
 This will help to save time in getting help on the move, and mean that there’s less back and forth between everyone involved.

 Don’t expect satellite connectivity to expand to any other functionality in the near future.
 It’s incredibly unlikely that the newfangled tech will ever support checking your emails or social media.
 Satellite connectivity isn’t designed for a cellular replacement – it’s reserved for emergencies.